-- concern with higher transmissibility, virulence and/or limited cross-immunity, and other respiratory viruses with pandemic potential).19 - Patients/residents in high-risk populations such as patients/residents with immunocompromising conditions, as well as patients/residents with medical or behavioural conditions that may increase the risk of transmission [e.g., patients/residents unable to stay in their bed space; patients/residents with excessive cough and sputum production; - their bed space; patients/residents with excessive cough and sputum production; patients/residents with ongoing AGMPs such as continuous positive airway pressure (CPAP), bilevel positive airway pressure (BiPAP)] resulting in increased potential for pathogen dissemination into the environment. - Patients/residents co-infected with two or more different respiratory viruses should be cared for in private rooms, but cohorting can be considered on a case-by-case basis with involvement and approval by IPAC while considering the patient/resident population and the viruses involved.
+- concern with higher transmissibility, virulence and/or limited cross-immunity, and other respiratory viruses with pandemic potential).20 - Patients/residents in high-risk populations such as patients/residents with - immunocompromising conditions, as well as patients/residents with medical or behavioural conditions that may increase the risk of transmission [e.g., patients/residents unable to stay in their bed space; patients/residents with excessive cough and sputum production; patients/residents with ongoing AGMPs such as continuous positive airway pressure (CPAP), bilevel positive airway pressure (BiPAP)] resulting in increased potential for pathogen dissemination into the environment. - Patients/residents co-infected with two or more different respiratory viruses should be cared for in private rooms, but cohorting can be considered on a case-by-case basis with involvement and approval by IPAC while considering the patient/resident population and the viruses involved.